 We then turned our attention to teams in a work environment.
 Research shows that values congruence is one of the strongest predictors of how well people will work together.
 We wanted to learn more about how this could be applied, so we built a tool and undertook our own research.
 Straight from the off we had remarkable success in predicting winners in business plan competitions.
 We then went on to look at measuring performance variation between team members in mature businesses and found the factors we measured in our survey were also able to explain up to 28% of the performance variation when correlated with the team’s own performance data.
 This is significantly more than you are able to explain using individual factors of personality alone.

 How do values make individuals live a more purposeful life at work?

 If I’m Edward — how can values help me be happier and more productive at work?
-This has been an area of much discussion and many of the leading actors in this field came together for the recent World Values Day on 20th October 2016.
+This has been an area of much discussion and many of the leading actors in this field came together for the recent World Values Day in October.

 Many excellent coaches work specifically with people like Edward to live life more closely to their values.
 The stories they tell demonstrate that values can provide clarity that helps him in many practical situations: setting goals, making decisions, solving problems, developing relationships.
 It’s a convincing argument that if you live your life closer to your values you will become happier

 Many coaches recount inspiring stories of people who made sometimes very important, decisions in their life: how to manage relationships, where to invest time and where to look for a career based on their values.

 So far so good.
 I doubt many people would suggest that living your life aligned to your values isn’t a good course of action.
 The challenge here is one of first, creating an awareness of your own values and second, creating a connection between your values and a change of behaviour.
 We all know that behaviour change isn’t easy and beyond the scope of this note but the theory is evident.

 How do values help teams work well together?